Delivering water quality to the tap

 By my understanding, most utilities run their systems to deliver clean water to the building (usually at a meter), with the quality of the piping between the meter and the tap being the building owner’s responsibility.

 Building piping has two problems.
-The first is old or leaky pipes that may contaminate the water.
+The first is old or leaky pipes that may contaminate the water, which can be inspected by experts like berlin plumbing.
 The second is that some buildings have many residents who share the same pipes (and sometimes the same meter).
 Neighbors therefore need to find ways to share their water (rather, the bill) as well as keep their communal and unit-plumbing in good condition.

 - Any utility that says its water is safe also needs to persuade customers of that fact.